janiseliang/data102-final-project/README.md

-# Analysis of Select Chronic Diseases and Air Quality
+# Analysis of Chronic Diseases and Air Quality

+This repository contains code for our Data 102 Final Project.

 **Group:** Janise Liang, Eduardo Madrigal, Sheryl Muttath, and Nandita Radhakrishnan

-This repository contains code for our Data 102 Final Project.
+## Introduction

 We evaluated two research questions, which has been split up into separate analysis notebooks: